 - 2 cups chopped cooked ham

 - Melt butter in a medium pot over medium heat.
-Add garlic and cook 1 minute.
-Stir in flour until completely combined.
+Add garlic, salt, pepper and Italian seasoning and cook 1 minute.
+Whisk in flour until completely combined.

-- Whisk in broth and milk, and continue cooking over medium heat until sauce has thickened considerably.
-Stir in spinach, 1/2 cup mozzarella cheese, 1/2 cup Parmesan cheese, salt, pepper and nutmeg if using.
-Set aside.
+- Whisk in broth and continue cooking over medium heat until sauce has thickened.
+Gradually stir in milk, whisking and cooking each time until thickened.
+Stir in spinach and Parmesan and set aside.

 - Cover with a lightly greased piece of foil and bake for 40-45 minutes until noodles are tender (they will absorb the sauce and expand as they cook!).

-- Remove foil and broil 2-3 minutes until lightly browned if desired.
+- Remove foil and bake for 10-15 minutes until starting to brown.
 Let sit for 10 minutes before slicing into 9 pieces and serving.

 Create an account easily save your favorite content, so you never forget a recipe again.